');

 About Carrington, ND

-Carrington is a small community in North Dakota with a population of 2,171 residents.
-The median household income is $65,469 per year, which is near the national average.
-The median age in Carrington is 40.3 years.
+Carrington is a small town located in North Dakota with a population of 2,171 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,469 per year, which is 13% below the national median of $75,149.
+The median age of 40.3 years is close to the US median age of 38.9 years.

 How Carrington Ranks in North Dakota